 1) As a Local Collaborator

 Data collection forms will be provided and data is to be entered into the user-friendly, free of charge, secure online database REDCap.
-You will be provided with login details once ethical approval has been secured at your institution.
+You will be provided with login details once study approval has been secured at your institution.
 There will be approximately 30 data points per patient to minimise the time required to participate in the study.
 At 10% of centres the team will also be asked to identify an independent collaborator to collect a selection of data again into a validation database, which will be used to determine the accuracy of the data collected.
 This is required for publication.

-All collaborators will have the opportunity to present the study at meetings and conferences across the globe – initially the study concept to recruit collaborators and then subsequently the study results once it is complete.
+Collaborators will have the opportunity to present the study at meetings and conferences across the globe – initially the study concept to recruit collaborators and then subsequently the study results once it is complete.
 This will be co-ordinated by the organising committee to avoid duplications and to ensure all standards and regulations are complied with.

 2) As a Country Lead